jericson/jericson.github.io/_posts/2019-04-24-crack_overflow.md

 time.
 Last month
 [I stopped using those sites](https://medium.com/@jlericson/im-giving-up-twitter-and-facebook-for-lent-fc8b07013828) and it was honestly difficult for a few days.
-I woke up the first morning wondering how many responses my post had prompted.
+I woke up the first morning wondering how many responses my post saying I was leaving had prompted.
 After 40 days of not feeling angry about trivia, I don't see myself going back.
 If I did, it's certain I'd be sucked back into the trap.

 At the end of the day, our network
 [provides incredible value](https://stackexchange.com/about) to people